-Figure 13: Skim the soup from the front of the bowl to the back.
-Bring the soup spoon up to your mouth, and eat from the side of the spoon without slurping.
+Figure 31: Bring the soup spoon up to your mouth, and eat from the side of the spoon without slurping.

-Figure 14: To finish your soup, use your left hand to gently tilt the bowl away from you in order to scoop up the soup with your spoon.
+To finish your soup, tilt the soup bowl away from you in order to scoop it up with your spoon.
 Do not pick up the soup bowl to drink directly from it.

-Figure 15: Don't spit bones or other inedible parts of your food directly onto the plate or the table.
+Don't spit bones or other inedible parts of your food directly onto the plate or the table.

-Figure 16: If you need an item on the table that is not within your reach, ask the person next to you to pass it to you.
+If you need an item on the table that is not within your reach, ask the person next to you to pass it to you.

-Figure 17: If you need help from the service staff, simply lift your hand.
+If you need help from the service staff, simply lift your hand.
 Don't shout or snap your fingers.

-Figure 18: It is inappropriate to apply makeup or brush your hair at the table.
+It is inappropriate to apply makeup at the table.

-Figure 19: Don't use a toothpick or your finger to pick your teeth at the table.
+Don't use a toothpick or your finger to pick your teeth at the table.